jscans12/h5io/README.md

 ## Overview

-This MATLAB package contains tools to read and write HDF5 files.
-HDF5 files are performant, and supported in many programming languages.
+This repository contains tools to read and write HDF5 files.
+HDF5 files are a performant tool for storing scientific data, and are supported in many programming languages.
 For more information on the specifics of HDF5 files, visit the [HDF Group website](https://www.hdfgroup.org/solutions/hdf5/).
 To gain insight into the contents of specific HDF5 files, the HDF Group provides a useful tool called [HDFView](https://www.hdfgroup.org/downloads/hdfview/).

-This repository includes tools for reading and writing at the file, group, attribute, and dataset levels.
+This MATLAB package includes tools for reading and writing at the file, group, attribute, and dataset levels.
 These tools allow the user to write powerful serialization/deserialization methods in MATLAB.
 It aims to be a bit easier to use than Mathworks' implementations.

 To install this package, clone the repository on your machine and add the src/ folder to your MATLAB path.